Marketing Analytics makes it easier to create reports and to identify and select data from the database via cubes. This enables you to:

 To create a report based on a cube, click the Create button in the Reports tab and select the cube you want to use.

-The process is detailed here: Creating a report based on a cube.
+The process is detailed here: Create a report based on a cube.

 The default display shows the first two dimensions of the cube (age and city, in this case).